-Overall, the top 5 sectors account for two thirds or 67% of its total assets as at June 2021.
+Overall, the top 5 sectors account for 66.88% of its total assets as of March 1, 2023.
 Of course, the allocations may look different over time depending on how each sector performs.

-The sector weightings as at June 2021 for XEQT were:
+The sector weightings as of March 1, 2023, for XEQT were:

 XEQT Geographical Allocation

 XEQT is heavily exposed to the North American economy.
-Its exposure to Canada and U.S. stocks are about 70%, with the balance spread across other markets around the world including Japan, China and EU.
+Its exposure to Canada and U.S. stocks is 68.12%, with the balance spread across other markets around the world including Japan, China and the EU.

 Here’s a summary of XEQT holdings: